erictleung/erictleung.github.io/_drafts/366-papers-for-2016-part-5.md

 <!--break-->

+47. **Nov 11** Woese, Carl R., and George E. Fox. ["Phylogenetic structure of the prokaryotic domain: the primary kingdoms."][nov11woese] *Proceedings of the National Academy of Sciences* 74.11 (1977): 5088-5090.
 46. **Nov 11** Madzvamuse, Anotida, and Sharon R. Lubkin. ["A note on how to develop interdisciplinary collaborations between experimentalists and theoreticians."][nov11mad] *Interface Focus* 6.5 (2016): 20160069.